-All personal websites must conform to the University Computer Use Policy
+All personal websites must conform to the University Computer Use Policy.

 Web Services recommends Google Sites as the most user-friendly option for students, faculty, and staff who wish to create personal websites or sites for faculty/staff committees, organizations, or interest groups.
 See our sample Google Site, which contains more information and tips for creating your own site.

-Student organization sites can be created on Engage, which is managed by Electronic Student Services.
+Club and organization sites can be created on Engage, which is managed by Electronic Student Services.